v 3.7.web 2025

 Another Staunton antecedent.
 Some of these sets are attributed to Ireland, but they were also made by Jaques of London.

-The Dublin pattern combines Upright-style iconic heads with baulster-type stems.
+The Dublin pattern combines Upright-style iconic heads with baluster-type stems.
 Many examples look uncannily modern, with unadorned, simple shapes.

 A black and honey Dublin chess set, in mid-game.
 A player is moving a rook.